Ayushmanwebdeveloper/Ayushmanwebdeveloper/README.md

 <h2 align="left">Hi!👋 My name is Ayushman and I'm a JavaScript Software Developer</h2>
-<h5 align="left" style="font-weight:light; text-decoration:none; color: inherit;">Experienced software developer with 2.5 years of hands-on experience in Node.js, React,
+<h5 align="left" style="font-weight:light; text-decoration:none; color: inherit;">Experienced software developer with 3+ years of hands-on experience in Node.js, React,
-Sequelize, JavaScript (DSA+OOP), MongoDB, AWS, Linux, Git, Jest, REST, PHP, Wordpress, GraphQL, Google Firebase, Lua, Joomla CMS, and Networks, Python, and Django.
+SQL, JavaScript (DSA+OOP), MongoDB, AWS, Linux, Git, Jest, REST, PHP, Wordpress, GraphQL, Google Firebase, Lua, Joomla CMS, and Networks, Python, and Django.

-I recently completed Google Summer of Code 2023, and my goal is to excel as a JavaScript software engineer.
+I recently completed Google Summer of Code 2023, and I'm a MongoDB Certified Associate Developer, My goal is to excel as a JavaScript software engineer.
 Having contributed to a diverse range of full-stack and backend projects, I bring a proactive approach and a commitment to continuous learning.
 Beyond my professional interests, I enjoy music and providing valuable resources to assist other developers.</h5>